For showtimes, click here.

 1. There was a giant phone.

 In the 1950s, studios worried that television was going to steal their audience.
-3-D films, a fad at the time, hoped to pull people back in.
-Warner Brothers had Hitchcock film Dial M for Murder in 3-D, and the director worked to create interesting shots – such as Grace Kelly’s hand reaching out.
+3-D films, a fad at the time, hoped to pull people back into theaters.
+Warner Brothers had Hitchcock film Dial M for Murder in 3-D, so the director worked to create interesting shots that would capitalize on the effect, such as Grace Kelly’s hand reaching out.
 He also had a large prop phone built for the moment when Ray Milland calls home.
 It was approximately four feet tall.

 2. A big star wanted a part.